George Christie (biker): Convictions

 The Christie case was the longest and most expensive criminal case in the history of Ventura.
 Sher and Marsden wrote that the Christie case was a case where no-one won.
-The investigation and prosecution of Christie costed millions, and many in Ventura County were unhappy that the case ended with a plea bargain given the vast sums of money that had been spent.
+The investigation and prosecution of Christie cost millions, and many in Ventura County were unhappy that the case ended with a plea bargain given the vast sums of money that had been spent.
 The way that the police and prosecutors involved in the Christie case were caught up in ego-driven feuds and dysfunctional working relationships did much damage to the reputation of law enforcement in Ventura.
 Coronado called the Christie case a "complete failure", with Christie being convicted of only one "lightweight crap" count in a plea bargain.
 The majority of the members of the Outfit were convicted on various counts of assault, attempted murder, criminal conspiracy, possession of controlled substances, and in the cases of two Outfit members who stabbed a man to death at a concert in July 1998, second degree murder.
 Most of the Pierpont Rats gang were convicted of various drug and conspiracy charges, and Castelanos stated: "At first they liked the power, the glory.
 Then they started realizing that George was just using them".
 Of the Hells Angels' Ventura chapter, 16 were convicted of various counts of criminal conspiracy and drug possession charges.
 Of the 16 convicted, eight were "full patch" members, and in a damaging move for the reputation of the Hells Angels, five made plea bargains where they pledged guilty to criminal conspiracy charges "in association with a criminal street gang".
 The case did much damage to Christie's reputation among the Hells Angels, with the feeling being that he was a poor judge of character, as many members of his chapter turned state's evidence.
 Botello was convicted of criminal conspiracy charges and received 6 years in prison.
 Adams was given a dishonorable discharge from the Air Force and was sentenced to 4 years in prison after his conviction.
 Sher and Marsden wrote that the biggest losers in the Christie case were the countless teenagers who became addicted to Vicodin who ended up dropping out of the middle class into poverty owing to their substance abuse.

 In 2008, Christie pleaded guilty to one count of the possession of 2 grams of cocaine and methamphetamine and another count of being under the influence of a controlled substance.
 His sentence was eight months of probation.